mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is *encouraged*.

-## How to submit your Enterprise Application and/or Reusable Entityies
+## How to submit your Enterprise Application and/or Reusable Entities

 TODO